-- MEDIC personnel may be dispatched to the scene of any incident in which the Charlotte-Mecklenburg Police Department or Federal Bureau of Investigation Special Weapons and Tactics (S.W.A.T.) team is deployed - \ At the scene of a police or S.W.A.T. call-out, team members will be in tactical gear, which may include Kevlar body armor and helmets - While protective against penetrating injury, this clothing may increase the risk for heat-related illness - Further, team members may be engaged in profound physical exertion involving equipment transport and resource deployment - ★ Depending upon the tactical situation, team members may be exposed to environmental extremes for prolonged periods of time - \ Additional environmental hazards may include insect bites/stings or mammalian/reptilian bites - \ Penetrating, blast, or other traumatic injuries should be treated per protocol
+- \ MEDIC personnel may be dispatched to the scene of any incident in which the Charlotte-Mecklenburg Police Department or Federal Bureau of Investigation Special Weapons and Tactics (S.W.A.T.) team is deployed - \ At the scene of a police or S.W.A.T. call-out, team members will be in tactical gear, which may include Kevlar body armor and helmets - While protective against penetrating injury, this clothing may increase the risk for heat-related illness - Further, team members may be engaged in profound physical exertion involving equipment transport and resource deployment - ★ Depending upon the tactical situation, team members may be exposed to environmental extremes for prolonged periods of time - \ Additional environmental hazards may include insect bites/stings or mammalian/reptilian bites - \ Penetrating, blast, or other traumatic injuries should be treated per protocol

 - 1. Confirm scene safety and ensure a protective environment for yourself and the patient - 2.
 Place patient in most comfortable position - 3.
 For any medical illnesses or traumatic injuries noted, refer to appropriate protocol - 4.
 Wound care as indicated per patient presentation - 5.
 For uncontrolled hemorrhage noted to an extremity that cannot be controlled with direct pressure, consider any or all the following: - A. MEDIC tourniquet application per Wound Care Tourniquet Protocol - B. Hemostatic dressing - 6.
-Provide supplemental oxygen as indicated per patient condition - 7.
+For penetrating traumatic injury resulting in an open chest wound, consider hydrogel occlusive dressing (chest seal) - 7.
+Provide supplemental oxygen as indicated per patient condition - 8.
 Assess vital signs

 - 1. Obtain 4-lead and refer to appropriate protocol as indicated - 2.
 IVF as indicated per patient presentation - A. Hemodynamically unstable - i.
-Adults: wide open - ii.
-Pediatrics: 20 ml/kg IV and reassess - B. Hemodynamically stable: TKO - 3.
-For penetrating traumatic injury results in an open chest wound, consider the following: - A. Hydrogel occlusive dressing (chest seal) - B. For hemodynamically unstable: chest needle decompression
+Adult: wide open - ii.
+Pediatric: 20 ml/kg IV and reassess - B. Hemodynamically stable: TKO - 3.
+For penetrating traumatic injury resulting in an open chest wound, consider the following: - A. Hydrogel occlusive dressing (chest seal) - B. For hemodynamically unstable: chest needle decompression